Operating Department Practice (Diploma)

-Validated by the Health Professions Council, the Diploma of HE in Operating Department Practice opens up exciting career opportunities in operating departments and other medical settings.
+Validated by the Health & Care Professions Council, the Diploma of HE in Operating Department Practice opens up exciting career opportunities in operating departments and other medical settings.
 The two-year programme, which can be converted into a full BSc via the completion of a third top-up year, combines University study with clinical placements working alongside practising professionals and with patients.
-Completion of the Diploma provides eligibility to apply for registration as an Operating Department Practitioner with the Health Professions Council.
+Completion of the Diploma provides eligibility to apply for registration as an Operating Department Practitioner with the Health & Care Professions Council.

 The School also provides pre-registration programmes recognised by the UK Health & Care Professions Council, in Operating Department Practice, Physiotherapy, Diagnostic Radiography and Radiotherapy & Oncology.
 These professional strengths contribute to vibrant inter-disciplinary environment, with opportunities for shared learning and inter-professional education that are not available at many institutions.

 A wide range of post registration and postgraduate programmes are also offered, supported by a rapidly developing research profile.
 Substantial investment is taking place to ensure that the facilities and staff - the environment within which you will be studying – are at the forefront of the expansion of knowledge and expertise in healthcare.

 |Typical places available||c.40 Home/EU Welsh Government funded places|